learnk8s/learnk8s.io/src/advancedKubectl/content.md

 This command can be useful if your Kubernetes cluster is deployed on a public cloud infrastructure (such as AWS, Azure, or GCP).
 It displays the *availability zone* that each node is in.

-The availability zone is a cloud concept that denotes a point of replication within a geographical *region*.
+> The *availability zone* is a cloud concept that denotes a point of replication within a geographical *region*.

-The way the availability zone is obtained for each node is through the special label [`failure-domain.beta.kubernetes.io/zone`](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#failure-domainbetakubernetesiozone).
-If the cluster runs on a public cloud infrastructure, then this label is automatically created, and its value is set to the name of the availability zone the node is in.
+The availability zones for each node are obtained through the special [`failure-domain.beta.kubernetes.io/zone`](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#failure-domainbetakubernetesiozone) label.
+If the cluster runs on a public cloud infrastructure, then this label is automatically created and its value is set to the name of the availability zone of the node.

-Labels are not part of the Kubernetes resource specifications, so you can't find this label in the [API reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/).
+Labels are not part of the Kubernetes resource specifications, so you can't find the above label in the [API reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/).
 However, you can see it (as well as all other labels), if you output the nodes as YAML or JSON:

 ~~~bash
 kubectl get nodes -o yaml